wp-plugins/agreement/readme.txt

 The Agreement plugin helps to create pop-up licence agreement or term to use before download any thing from post or page.

 == Description ==

 The Agreement plugin helps to create pop-up licence agreement or term to use before download any thing from post or page.
 It will give freedom to change text in pop-up.
 After activation of plugin in post/page add file from "Add Media", then change editor type from **Visual** to **text** and give id to that media file.
 Id will be like this **id="agreement"**.
 Your link will be like 'id="agreement" href="http://yourdmain.com/home/wp2/wp-content/uploads/2013/08/pdf.pdf"', Now save post/page.
 This plugin works for single item in a page.

+After activation there is a sub menu in Settings called Agreement.
+Click on this and there is a option to change license agreement text called "Enter your License Agreement setting text below:".
+You can also insert html tag like **ul**,**li**, **br**, **hr** from agreement option in settings.

 = Requirements =